telefonicaid/fiware-pep-steelskin/README.md

 Additionally a file configAccessMatch could be provided to pep to check matches about some elements involved in current access, regardless is right or not right access.
 For example:
 * List for users involved
 * List of headers and values
-+ List of subpaths in URL request
+* List of subpaths in URL request
 * List of strings in body

+This is an example of file `configAccessMatch.js`:

 ```
 // Activity related with a list of users